You do not need to pay khums under these conditions.

 If the same illness led to his death and he was not able to perform the qaḍā of his prayers and fasts then there is no need to perform their qaḍā.
 However, if he regained his health and was able to perform them but he did not, it is obligatory on his elder son to make up for them.
 But those that he had performed incorrectly although it is not obligatory for his elder son but he had better perform their qaḍā.

-It is permissible.
+It is sufficient.